Solar-network/docs/docs/core/transactions/nonce.md

 ## _"How do I find a wallet's nonce?"_

-You can find a wallet's current nonce by utilising the Public APIs <a href="https://api.solar.org/#/Wallets/get_wallets__identifier_" target="_blank" rel="noopener noreferrer">wallet</a> endpoint.
+You can find a wallet's current nonce by utilising the Public API's <a href="https://api.solar.org/#/Wallets/get_wallets__identifier_" target="_blank" rel="noopener noreferrer">wallet</a> endpoint.
 This endpoint returns the details of a given wallet, including its nonce.

 ```javascript
 {